When is compaction triggered

 Toggle auto-compaction

 Compaction is enabled by default.
-If you prefer to manage the context window manually, you can disable the Auto compact threads toggle under the icon.Manually compact a thread
+If you prefer to manage the context window manually, you can disable the Auto compact threads toggle under the General settings tab of the Settings page.Manually compact a thread

 You can trigger compaction at any time by clicking the icon at the end of your thread and selecting Compact thread.Why compact a thread